-Practice Educator - An employee of one of the Schools of Pharmacy who also works with APPEL and acts as a liaison between APPEL, the Placement Providers / Supervisors, the students, and their School of Pharmacy.
+Practice Educator - An employee of the School of Pharmacy who also works with APPEL and acts as a liaison between APPEL, the Placement Providers / Supervisors, the students, and their School of Pharmacy.

 PSI - Pharmaceutical Society of Ireland.

 RCSI - Royal College of Surgeons in Ireland, University of Medicine and Health Sciences.